rfreebern/rfreebern.github.com/_posts/2011-04-07-alpha-consumers.md

 title: Alpha Consumers
 body_class: post
 layout: post
+summary: Comparing mobile OS market shares purely by size misses out on the relative financial value of those market shares.
 ---

 In an early episode of Aaron Sorkin's "Studio 60 on the Sunset Strip," the network president explains the value of getting written up in *Vanity Fair*: